Blady-Com/gnoga/docs/user_guide.md

 *  HTML5 Tags Unbound as Gui Elements in Gnoga

-       Note: All tags can be bound and used with Element\_Type.Create\_With\_HTML
-             For various reasons as described here,
-             they are not bound specifically.
+Note: All tags can be bound and used with Element\_Type.Create\_With\_HTML.
+For various reasons as described here, they are not bound specifically.

 ```
 <map>,<area>